buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ![Communication with a Valid Access Token](diagrams/sequences/translator-poc-process-200.puml){#fig:poc_translator_200}

 In contrast to {@fig:poc_translator_403}, the sequence in {@fig:poc_translator_200} shows the success path of a communication.
 If the given access token is valid, the translator fetches the static Basic Authentication credentials (i.e. username and password) from the secret storage.
-The secret storage in the POC is a simple Kubernetes Secret.
+The secret storage in the PoC is a simple Kubernetes Secret.
 The received credentials are then transformed in the correct encoded Basic Authentication format (as described in RFC7617).
 The translator returns an instruction set for Envoy to process the HTTP request.
 Envoy executes the instructions and forwards the call to the destination and returns the response - if any.

 #### Instructions for Rejected Request